HemantKArya/Melodfy/README.md

 2. **Install dependencies:**

 Refer to the `requirements.txt` file for a list of required libraries and install them using your preferred package manager (e.g., `pip install -r requirements.txt`).
+And make sure FFMPEG is already installed in your system and availible through 'PATH'.

 3. **Run the application:**